Zink0327/makefont/README.md

 # makefont
-A simple tool to DIY your own font while developing OS
+A simple tool to DIY your own font for EOS

 ## What can it do?
 It can convert a txt file with '.' and '*' into a C array.
 It'll be very convienient because you don't need to calculate the hex number by yourself.